 141 Eagle Way, Ozark, Alabama 36360

 Phone (334) 774-4915 Fax (334) 774-1865

 Principal: Sean T. Clark

-The faculty and staff at Carroll High School accept the responsibility of providing all students with the learning environment to prepare them for the future.
-A sound foundation will be established to guide students toward their maximum academic, aesthetic, physical, social, and emotional potential.
+The faculty and staff at Carroll High School accept the responsibility of providing all students with a learning environment that prepares them for the future by maximizing their academic, aesthetic, physical, social, and emotional potential.